 The SRB aims to set ambitious but realistic objectives for the build-up of MREL quantity and quality, taking the situation of financial markets and market capacity into consideration where needed.
 This loss-absorbing capacity is vital for strengthening resolvability, and, in turn, financial stability.

 We will use the flexibility in the regulatory framework – where banking and resolution authorities enjoy discretion – to help the economy recover, while continuing to make progress in banks’ resilience and resolvability.

 Mr Sebastiano Laviola joined the SRB in 2019, taking charge of resolution strategy and cooperation.
 This brief covers a range of cross-cutting issues relating to the core resolution activities (policies, standards, methodologies, financial stability) as well as the interplay with relevant stakeholders (NRAs, ECB, EC, EBA).
-In that capacity, he chairs the SRB Committee on Cooperation between the SRB and the NRAs.
+In that capacity, he chairs the SRB Committee on Resolution between the SRB and the NRAs.